Modern Slavery and Human Trafficking Statement

 The College has a non-pay annual expenditure of approximately £8.5m across Goods, Services and Works.
 Our supply chains fall under the following main categories:

 - Estates Goods and Services

 - Professional Services

 - Library Resources

 - Human Resources

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our procedures reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Measures included within the Public Contracts (Scotland) Regulations 2015 are embedded in all of our procurement activities and relevant Scottish Procurement Policy Notes (SPPN 3/2020) are circulated to relevant staff and implemented where required.

-APUC is a Founder Member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
-APUC’s Head of Development & Sustainability also sits on the board of Electronics Watch.
+The College is a member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.

 Our Plans for the Future

 Procurement staff will continue to participate in training and awareness sessions on sustainable procurement which includes Modern Slavery in the supply chain.